V-Sekai/manuals/docs/decisions/20210529-adding-entity-networking.md

 ### F. Inter-entity Isolation

 Script-level guarantees that information about other entities is either restricted or absent entirely.
-May require a custom scripting language to fully achieve these guarantees.
+It may require a custom scripting language to achieve these guarantees fully.

 ### G. Abstraction